 What is the importance of cleaning a hydration pack?

 It is not healthy to use your hydration pack several times without cleaning.
 Why is this so?
 Most people do not just use their hydration bladders to carry water alone.
 Some of them carry flavored water or energy drinks.
 Energy and flavored drinks have sugar.
 Well, sugar is known to provide ideal breeding conditions for bacteria alongside other infection-causing agents.

 On the other hand, unclean hydration packs host huge contents of moisture.
 Moisture encourages the formation of mildew, bugs, and mold.
-Such impurities can cause bad stomach and yield unpleasant odor.
+Such impurities can cause a bad stomach and yield an unpleasant odor.
 Besides, cleaning will increase the life of your hydration pack.

 How to clean a Hydration Pack properly?

 The importance of keeping your bladder clean goes without saying.
 Here is a comprehensive guide on cleaning a hydration bladder:

 To begin with, you need to have an antiseptic or a disinfecting agent.
 This could be baking soda, lemon juice, bleach, or anything containing elements that can kill bacteria.
 Use warm water to fill up the bladder.
 NOT boiling water.
 Proceed by adding about two spoons of any disinfectant.

 - Mix the water and the cleaning agent by shaking the reservoir vigorously.
 It also ensures that the cleaning agent spreads to the corners of the bladder evenly.